 |toddler’s playground||water bed||chess garden|

-With 666,727 square feet of land, Normanton Park is as gigantic as they come.
+With 666,727 square feet of land, Normanton Park boasts grandeur.
 Unless you are a stickler for privacy, that huge expanse of land is usually a major reason why people are attracted to mega projects – it offers a scale and variety of facilities that you can never find in smaller developments.
 Case in point – that huge 150m swimming pool.
 Ignoring the usual marketing speak of a long list of facilities, I’d say that you are mostly well covered should you love to swim or bask in the sun.
 Walking and jogging should also be a pleasant exercise considering that 60% of its land has been dedicated to its facilities.

 On a side note, another thing I find strange is that there isn’t a childcare centre to be found.
 With its unit mix (although a large amount is dedicated to smaller units) and facilities you can expect that there would be families with young children.
 At a location where it isn’t as accessible as most, a childcare centre would have been a really apt addition.
 Especially when smaller, better located developments like Penrose and Clavon are able to include in their roster of facilities.